 The economy needs a competition law to upgrade the country's competitiveness and maximize the benefits of integrating the economy with those of other ASEAN economies by 2015.
-If we give our neighbors a difficult time to do business here, they will also give us a hard time accessing the ASEAN market of 600 million consumers," said PCCI president Alfredo M. Yao.
-VTubeAudio has vacuum tubes for sale at our eBay store.
+If we give our neighbors a difficult time to do business here, they will also give us a hard time accessing the ASEAN market of 600 million consumers," said PCCI president Alfredo M. Yao. buy research papers

 In a statement, Yao expressed hope that the 16th Congress would give top priority to approving the pending competition bills as "time is running out."